unclepomedev/blender_savepoints/README.md

 ### CI Environment

-Complementing local macOS verification, these E2E tests are automatically executed on Windows and Linux (Blender 4.2, 4.5, and 5.0) via GitHub Actions.
+In addition to local testing on macOS and Windows, these E2E tests are automatically executed on Windows and Linux (Blender 4.2, 4.5, and 5.0) via GitHub Actions.

 <div id="japanese"></div>